 Below is a comprehensive directory of suboxone doctors in Winterville, North Carolina.
 Read more about Winterville suboxone treatment or click here to browse your local subxone doctors.

-If you can't find a suboxone doctor close to you at the time you're looking for, we recommend checking out nearby towns including: Ayden, Greenville, Simpson, and Bell Arthur.
-Click here for Winterville rehab centers.
+If you can't find a suboxone doctor close to you at the time you're looking for, we recommend checking out nearby towns including: Ayden, Greenville, Simpson and Bell Arthur.
+Clck here for Winterville rehab centers.

 About Winterville, NC Suboxone Doctors

-Suboxone is a pharmaceutical substance that is used to help treat people in Winterville, NC who are addicted to heroin, fentanyl, or any other opiate substance.
-Suboxone is a combination of buprenorphine and naloxone: a partial opioid agonist that relieves withdrawal symptoms and desires to use without producing the same euphoria, and a opioid agonist that causes withdrawal symptoms if Suboxone is injected directly into the bloodstream.
-This medication assisted treatment (MAT) option is solely accessible through a doctor licensed to prescribe Subxone in Winterville, NC who are specially qualified to prescribe Suboxone to those seeking opioid addiction treatment.
-To minimize the likelihood of abuse, Suboxone doctors may set forth a rule that patients visit their office to take their doses at the beginning.
+Suboxone is a medication that is used to help treat individuals in Winterville, NC who are addicted to opiates, whether pharmaceutical, illicitly-made, natural, or synthetic opiates.
+Suboxone is a combination of buprenorphine and naloxone: a partial opioid agonist that relieves withdrawal symptoms and desires to use without producing the same high, and a opioid agonist that causes withdrawal symptoms if Suboxone is injected directly into the bloodstream.
+This medication assisted treatment (MAT) option is uniquely accessible through Suboxone doctors in Winterville, NC who have completed addiction requirements to prescribe Suboxone for opioid addiction treatment.
+To minimize the likelihood of abuse, Suboxone doctors may set forth a rule that patients come and take their dose at their office for the first weeks or months.

-Before the year 2000, Methadone was the most common drug used for the treatment of opioid addictions, however, it could only be distributed by a methadone clinic.
-This limited access to MAT for opiate addiction.
-The Drug Addiction Treatment Act of 2000 made it possible for individual doctors to be able to apply for a waiver, opening the door for individual doctors to prescribe Suboxone.
-However, there are still strict regulations for these doctors that limit treatment.
-This includes the number of patients they are able to treat for opioid addiction.
+Methadone was previously the most common drug used for opioid addiction management, with the caveat that it could only be prescribed via a methadone clinic.
+This limited access to medically managed treatment for addiction to opioid drugs.
+The Drug Addiction Treatment Act of 2000 created the option for individual doctors to be able to apply for a waiver, allowing them to prescribe Suboxone.
+However, there are still strict regulations these doctors must follow that limit treatment, including limits to the number of patients they are able to treat for opioid addiction.

 Dr. Sampoorna Velineni MD